carloskelly13/publications/README.md

 ### Publications 3.0
 ##### A web app for screen layout and print design.

 This is a rewrite of the current running application at [publicationsapp.com](http://www.publicationsapp.com).
-It uses React, React Router and Flux for the client side app and HapiJS, Mongoose and JWT for the API service.
-Publications 3.0 is very experimental and feature incomplete.
-The feature complete AngularJS-ExpressJS version source can be found at [Publications-JS](https://github.com/carlospaelinck/publications-js).
+It is a client-side application uses React, React Router and Flux.
+It uses Karma, Chai and Mocha for testing.
+It connects to the Publications API service at [api.publicationsapp.com](http://api.publicationsapp.com).

-##### To run Publications 3.0
+##### To build Publications 3.0
 ```
 $ npm install
-$ gulp
+$ gulp watch:dev
-$ node app
 ```